svenssonjoel/lispBM/doc/displayref.md

 ### img-color-get

 With `img-color-get` you can access properties of a color.
-The form of an img-color-get expression is `(img-color-get color prop)` Use the `alpha` property to read the current opacity.
+The form of an img-color-get expression is `(img-color-get color prop)`

 |Arg ||
  |----|----|